Koha-Community/kohadocs/source/patrons.rst

       -  **Note**

-             This flag can automatically be set with the :ref:`Overdue/Notice Status Triggers <overdue-notice/status-triggers-label>`
+             This flag can automatically be set with the :ref:`Overdue/notice status triggers <overdue-notice/status-triggers-label>`

    -  If you enter in a date and/or note related to the restriction you will see that in the restricted message as well